kevinkk525/pysmartnode/README.md

     * RTC_SYNC_ACTIVE: if RTC time sync should be done (saves ~600B)
     * RTC_TIMEZONE_OFFSET: as esp8266 does not support timezones, add your offset here to match your time
     * USE_SOFTWARE_WATCHDOG: Needed for micropython versions before 1.11 as uasyncio could get stuck for 1h 11minutes but not the interrupts.
 This makes using a software watchdog possible to reset hanging units (uses ~600B)
+    * WIFI_SLEEP_MODE: If you have frequent reconnects due to wifi problems, disabling wifi sleep could help.
+WIFI_NONE_SLEEP = 0, WIFI_LIGHT_SLEEP = 1, WIFI_MODEM_SLEEP = 2; change to 0 if you have a lot of reconnects.
+Standard is 2.
 - for esp32_LoBo:
     * MDNS_ACTIVE, MDNS_HOSTNAME, MDNS_DESCRIPTION: mdns options
     * FTP_ACTIVE: enable the built-in ftp server, very nice to have